Frequently Asked Questions

 What is covered in the cost?

 This is a very complete package.
 When operating out of the home port, most costs will be covered by your monthly management fee.
-The only additions are fuel, the boat will be refueled after each owner's usage and that owner will then be invoiced for the amount of fuel it takes to refill the boat.
+This covers dry stacking / berthing, insurance, Seastart, warranty management, engine servicing, weekly refuelling and valeting service.
+The only additions are fuel, the boat will be refuelled after each owner's usage and that owner will then be invoiced for the amount of fuel it takes to refill the boat.
 Also there can sometimes be a small amount to pay for any out of warranty repairs which occur now and then eg. Bilge pump, general wear and tear on a prop.
 This cost is shared between the four owners and is normally only small amounts.

 What is a RIB and how safe are they?